 To freeze after cooking:

 After cooking, if you have leftovers that you want to freeze, package them in individual portions in small containers or ziplock bags.
 Remove as much air as you can and be sure to date the packages.
-Can be frozen for up to 3 months.
+It can be frozen for up to 3 months.

 Don’t have a slow cooker?
 Here is the slow cooker I have and love: